Internal communication

 The Arrival

-The neuroscience of stress and communication — and how to design for the brains you actually have
+The neuroscience of stress and communication — and how to design for today’s reality

-Today’s employee experience begins with checking email at 6 a.m. and doomscrolling at 10 p.m.
-Your employees aren't ignoring your communications.
+Today’s employee experience begins with checking email at 6 a.m. and ends with doomscrolling at 10 p.m.
+Your employees aren’t ignoring your communications.
 Their brains are.
-This workshop is the neuroscience you weren't taught — and the redesign you've been needing.
+This workshop is the neuroscience you won’t find at conferences — and the words you’ve been searching for.

 The Anchor

-Values, community, and honest communication when the future won't hold still
+Values, community, and honest communication when the future keeps moving

-Business as usual is dead.
+Business as usual is over.
 So is the strategy of waiting until you have answers.
-This workshop teaches you how organizations can prepare for one crisis after the next — and how to communicate when you can't promise what comes next.
+This workshop teaches you how organizations can prepare for one crisis after the next — and how to communicate when you can’t promise what comes next, and when no one can predict the future.

 The Assembly

-Building a communication ecosystem for humans who are already at capacity
+Building an internal communication ecosystem for humans who are already at capacity

 More channels.
 More messages.
 More noise.
-This workshop helps you build a channel strategy that reduces cognitive load instead of adding to it — and gives your employees the clarity and choice they need to actually receive what you’re sending.
+This workshop helps you build a channel strategy that reduces cognitive load instead of adding to it — less content, more intention — and gives your employees the clarity and choice they need to actually receive what you’re sending.

-Each workshop stands alone.
-Together, they build a complete practice.
+Each workshop has a singular focus, but together they build a complete practice.

-The Anchor gives you the foundation — you build the values, community, and honest communication infrastructure that holds when everything else is uncertain
+The Anchor gives you the foundation — you build a foundation of honest, values-based communication that holds.

-The Assembly gives you the system — you redesign your channels and information architecture for the audience you actually have
+The Assembly gives you the system — you redesign your channels and information architecture.

 The ARRIVAL

-The neuroscience of stress and communication — and how to design for the brains you actually have.
+The neuroscience of stress and communication — and how to design for today’s reality.

 Chronic stress doesn’t just make people feel bad — it physically changes how they receive, process, and remember information.
 Fight.
 Flight.
 Freeze.
 Fawn.
 These aren’t personality traits or engagement problems.
 They’re nervous system responses.
 And they’re happening in your audience before your message ever lands.